An accident/damage history will cause your vehicle in diminish in value.

 Your car’s diminished value becomes public knowledge either through disclosures when your car is sold or when your vehicle’s accident history is published in a CARFAX report.

-Public knowledge of your vehicle’s accident history can have a devastating effect on your car’s value – even if the repairs made to your vehicle are perfect.
+Public knowledge of your vehicle’s accident history can have a devastating effect on your car’s value.

 Potential buyers will have a long list of concerns about your car after the accident.